Ski Level Three

 Pre-requisites: You must be an associate member or full member and have Ski Level Two Certification or foreign equivalent (see our FAQs).

-Candidates’ skiing is assessed during the four-day exam and will include demonstrations, tasks, plus on and off-piste free runs.
+Candidates’ skiing is assessed during the four-day exam and will include demonstrations, skill drills, plus on and off-piste free runs.
 The teaching is assessed during two minimum 40-minute long lesson presentations for advanced and expert skiers to other members of the group.
-Candidates’ movement analysis lesson planning skills, and technical knowledge are assessed indoors during a 40 minute session via a video clip followed by a Technical discussion with two examiners.
+Candidates’ movement analysis lesson planning skills, and technical knowledge are assessed indoors during a 40-minute session via a video clip followed by a Technical discussion with two examiners.

 Note: Both the skiing and the teaching pre-courses are a must before attempting the exam first time around.
 One attendance at each pre-course holds indefinitely, although candidates are encouraged to attend further pre-courses if it has been a number of years between the pre-course attended and the exam.
 Alternatively, either the Professional Development Camp and or the Indoor Technical Sessions can be used by those requiring additional help towards the Level Three exam.

 Click here for Level Three analysis training videos.

 This preparation day is open to all members who have signed up to sit the Level Three exam.
 This applies whether the candidate is re-sitting a portion of the exam or sitting the whole exam.
 The aim is to provide candidates with final exam preparation for their skiing, demonstrations and skill drills as well as teaching, technical discussion and analysis.
 This preparation may include; practice of exam manoeuvres on appropriate terrain with some relevant feedback, plus question and answers for teaching, technical discussion and analysis.

 Course and Resort: Ski Level Three at Treble Cone